 - Stir the lemon juice into the non-dairy milk and set aside.

-- In a pan over a medium heat, melt the butter and syrup together.
+- In a pan over a medium heat, melt the vegan butter and syrup together.
 Set aside to cool slightly.

 - Sieve the flour, caster sugar and bicarbonate of soda into a large mixing bowl.